ozzmosis123/Leaflet-Challenge/README.md

 Earthquake data is automatically updated.
 You will need to get a free access token from mapbox at https://www.mapbox.com/ that you will paste into the config.js or the logic.js file.
 Then run the index.html

 Map features and updates the significant earthquakes of the last 30 days along with tectonic plates that can be turned on or off.
-Map can also be switch between streetmap and darkmap.
+Map can also be switched between streetmap and darkmap.